Medical Malpractice FAQ

 No. Although doctors are sometimes reluctant to speak out against another colleague they rarely allow a lawsuit to interfere with their care and treatment of a patient.
 Over the years, our clients have experienced a very high standard of medical treatment from other doctors during the tendency of their lawsuit.
 They have found that doctors and hospitals are not concerned with any legal proceeding.
 However, patients should not rely on or anticipate that any other doctor who treats them will help them at trial.

 Why should I choose Silberstein, Awad & Miklos, P.C., as my attorneys?

-Silberstein, Awad & Miklos, P.C. has been an established law firm for more than 20 years.
+Silberstein, Awad & Miklos, P.C. has been an established law firm for almost 40 years.
 We have experience in all Courts in the prosecution of medical malpractice cases.
 In addition to being able to effectively negotiate a settlement, we are also capable and well experienced in conducting appellate practice before the Appellate Courts.

 Our law firm does not refer cases out, we handle them ourselves.
 Many attorneys refer cases and clients to our law firm because of our experience and proven record.
 Our firm has been involved in historic, precedent setting cases involving some of the largest recoveries in the State of New York.
 In fact, we represent Brooklyn, Bronx, Queens, Nassau County, and the Suffolk County areas.

 Our malpractice attorneys aim to provide friendly and compassionate service to our clients.
 For more information, contact Silberstein, Awad & Miklos, P.C. for a complimentary consultation.